-3. RETROREFLECTIVITY SAMPLING - LONGITUDINAL LINES
+5. RETROREFLECTIVITY SAMPLING - LONGITUDINAL LINES

-3.1 The following chart describes the sampling criteria used when pavement marking retroreflectivity testing is performed on longitudinal lines.
-Three different zones of measurement, length of checkpoint area, number of checkpoint areas, number of test point measurements within the checkpoint area, and the acceptance criteria used when performing retroreflectivity testing on solid and broken longitudinal lines are described in the chart below.
+5.1 Table 1 describes the sampling criteria used when pavement marking retroreflectivity testing is performed on longitudinal lines.
+Three different zones of measurement, length of checkpoint area, number of checkpoint areas, number of test point measurements within the checkpoint area, and the acceptance criteria used when performing retroreflectivity testing on solid and broken longitudinal lines are described in the table below.

-Zone of Measurement (Project Length) Length of Checkpoint Area Number of Checkpoint Areas Meas Within per of Test Point surements Checkpoint trea(s) Acceptance Criteria Solid Lines Broken Lines < 1 Mile (See Figure 1) 400 ft.
-One checkpoin t area 20 Each line Two test point measurements on each of 10 skips; total of 20 If a random 20 sample size set average falls below the specified retroreflectivity requirements, the longitudinal line(s) within the entire zone of measurement (project) is unacceptable 1 Mile to 6 Miles (See Figure 2) 400 ft.
-Minimum two checkpoint areas or one every mile; which ever is greater 20 Each line Two test point measurements on each of 10 skips; total of 20 If a random 20 sample size set average falls below the specified retroreflectivity requirements, the longitudinal line(s) within the entire zone of measurement (project) is unacceptable 6 Miles (See Figure 3) 400 ft.
-Minimum three checkpoint areas or one at the start and at the end of the zone and every 3 miles within the zone; which ever is greater 20 Each line Two test point measurements on each of 10 skips; total of 20 If one or more longitudinal lines within one checkpoint are unacceptable, repaint the longitudinal line(s) within the checkpoint area.
+TABLE 1 - SAMPLING CRITERIA FOR RETROREFLECTIVITY TESTING ON LONGITUDINAL LINES Zone of Measurement (Project Length) Length of Checkpoint Area Number of Checkpoint Areas Number of Test Point Measurements Within Checkpoint Area(s) Acceptance Criteria Solid Lines Broken Lines < 1 Mile (See Figure 1) 400 ft.
+One checkpoint area 20 Each line Two test point measurements on each of 10 skips; total of 20 If a random 20 sample size set average falls below the specified retroreflectivity requirements, the longitudinal line(s) within the entire zone of measurement (project) is unacceptable.
+1 Mile to 6 Miles (See Figure 2) 400 ft.
+Minimum two checkpoint areas or one every mile; whichever is greater 20 Each line Two test point measurements on each of 10 skips; total of 20 If a random 20 sample size set average falls below the specified retroreflectivity requirements, the longitudinal line(s) within the entire zone of measurement (project) is unacceptable.
+6 Miles (See Figure 3) 400 ft.
+Minimum three checkpoint areas or one at the start and at the end of the zone and every 3 miles within the zone; whichever is greater 20 Each line Two test point measurements on each of 10 skips; total of 20 If one or more longitudinal lines within one checkpoint are unacceptable, repaint the longitudinal line(s) within the checkpoint area.
 If one or more of the same longitudinal lines within two or more checkpoint areas are unacceptable, the longitudinal lines within the entire zone of measurement (project) are unacceptable.

-3.2 This diagram (Figures 1, 2 & 3) describes typical retroreflectometer test point locations for different lengths of zones of measurement.
+5.2 This diagram (Figures 1, 2 & 3) describes typical retroreflectometer test point locations for different lengths of zones of measurement.
 Select sampling sites (Checkpoint Areas) that are mutually agreeable to both the Contractor and the Inspector-In-Charge.
-When the Contractor and the Inspector-In-Charge cannot agree on the sampling sites, then PTM #1 shall be used to select the locations for testing the retroreflectivity of the pavement markings.
+When the Contractor and the Inspector-In-Charge cannot agree on the sampling sites, then PTM No. 1 shall be used to select the locations for testing the retroreflectivity of the pavement markings.